TDEE Calculator : Easily Calculate Your Daily Calorie Needs

 So How Do I Lose Weight?

-You lose weight through having a calorie deficit.
+You lose weight by having a calorie deficit.

 A calorie deficit is eating less than your body needs to maintain itself and thus creating a deficit.
 Ever had more bills than you had money?
 You had a financial deficit.
 A calorie deficit is having less energy than you need to stay the same weight.

 Let’s say that based on your age, weight, and height your BMR is 1700 calories and through some physical activity you end up with a TDEE of 2300 calories.
 To maintain weight you simply eat 2300 calories every day.

 To gain weight you eat more than your TDEE and to lose weight you eat less.